 Usually debuting the same night as Nuit Blanche, Art Souterrain is an annual event devoted to underground art.
 And when I say underground, I mean it.
 The entire event is set in Montreal's Underground City, one that features anywhere from 75 to over 100 art installations throughout the city's subterranean corridors.

-In 2018, Art Souterrain runs from February 21 to March 3, 2018.
-This map gives a basic idea of where the installations are located.
-By the way, the best day to walk the circuit is during Nuit Blanche itself since there are volunteers stationed at every installation to help folks navigate and to explain the back story of each installation.Continue to 7 of 8 below.
+In 2018, Art Souterrain runs from March 3 to March 25, 2018.
+The best day to walk the circuit is during Nuit Blanche itself since there are volunteers stationed at every installation to help folks navigate and to explain the back story of each installation.Continue to 6 of 7 below.

 Montréal en Lumière Concerts

 So Montréal en Lumière does lights.
 It does food too, notably cheese.
 But it also delves into music, proposing free concerts most if not every evening at Montréal en Lumière's outdoor site.
 Artists tend to be local French language musicians.